 Microspikes are like tire chains for your boots.
 They’re pointed pieces of metal connected to short chains and elastic bands that wrap around your boots to give you traction when walking on ice and snow.
 While they work with all boots, it’s important to get ones that fit your boot size so they don’t break when overstretched.
 You also want to make sure that the toe box of your boots doesn’t collapse under them, which can cause discomfort and toe blistering.

 Insulated winter hiking boots have softer soles that bend when you walk, flexing in the middle of the sole under the ball of your foot and the arch.
-If you want to use crampons, you need ones that have flexible center bar connecting the front and heel spikes than can bend with the sole and not break.
+If you want to use crampons, you need ones that have a flexible center bar connecting the front and heel spikes that can bend with the sole and not break.

 - Kahtoola KTS Hiking Crampon

-- Black Diamond Neve Strap Crampons
+- Black Diamond Contact Strap Crampons

 Are insulated winter hiking boots, mountaineering boots, and pac boots all compatible with snowshoes?

 Generally yes, but it can depend on the size of your boots and the length of your snowshoe bindings.
-High volume boots, such as mountaineering boots and pac boots, may require some binding adjustment such as longer binding straps or webbing.
+High-volume boots, such as mountaineering boots and pac boots, may require some binding adjustment such as longer binding straps or webbing.
 Be sure to test their compatibility before you need them on a winter hike.

 How often do you need to replace winter hiking boots?